 Today, we’ve got just one of the many fun eye hand coordination toys to share.
+Occupational therapy toys like these hand eye coordination toys are powerful tools in child development.
 Let’s talk coordination skills needed for tasks like play and self-care.

 What is Hand Eye Coordination

 Working on hand eye coordination is part of play.
 It occurs from a very young age…in fact development of hand eye coordination begins in the first month.
 The early development of this essential skill serves as a building block for functional tasks occuring much further down the road in beyond the infant period.